 2. CSS

 While HTML constructs the structure of a web page, CSS constructs its visual layout.
-CSS stands for Cascading Style Sheets and it is the language that defines to your browser how the website will look like.
+CSS stands for Cascading Style Sheets and is the language that defines how the website will look to your browser.
 That includes colour, font, and layout.
 It was created to allow web professionals to separate the content and structure of a website’s code from the visual design.
-Before CSS was created, both aspects were written in HTML.
-That separation between design and content has allowed more flexibility during the web development process.
+Before CSS was made, both aspects were written in HTML.
+That separation between design and content has allowed more flexibility during web development.

-However, there is quite a lot to learn about CSS; it is more complicated than HTML.
-Even though it is rather complicated, the results were surely worth the trouble.
+However, there is much to learn about CSS; it is more complicated than HTML.
+Even though it is rather complex, the results were worth the trouble.
 Therefore, CSS is now a widely used standard in web design, and you would be hard-pressed to find anyone working in the industry today who does not have at least a basic understanding of this language.

 3. JavaScript

 JavaScript is the third musketeer in the web development process.
 It is the scripting language that allows designers to create interactions on a web page.
-By interactions, we mean pop-up messages, auto-complete texts (those used in Google search queries), and the ability to add new content to a page without having to reload it.
+By interactions, we mean pop-up messages, auto-complete texts (those used in Google search queries), and the ability to add new content to a page without reloading it.

 In other words, JavaScript adds that little dynamic magic to a website.
 Without JavaScript, a website would be static, less visually engaging, and less user-friendly.
-JavaScript is very popular and adopted by every web browser for its support which allows dynamic content to be executed on a webpage.
+JavaScript is very popular and adopted by every web browser for its support, allowing dynamic content to be executed on a webpage.

 CMS

 CMS stands for Content Management System.
-It is defined as a web-based application that provides capabilities for multiple users with different permission levels to manage web content often without the need to have HTML knowledge.
-In some cases, depending on the website’s nature, some HTML knowledge is still required to use the CMS.
+It is a web-based application that allows multiple users with different permission levels to manage web content, often without the need for HTML knowledge.
+However, depending on the website’s nature, some HTML knowledge is still required to use the CMS.
 Capabilities to manage content include creating, editing, publishing, and archiving pages, articles, press releases, blogs, etc.

 PHP

 PHP is the parallel equivalent of HTML.
-While HTML is the builder of front-end development, PHP lives on the opposite side; the back-end.
+While HTML builds front-end development, PHP lives on the opposite side, the back-end.
 They both share the same role, yet they perform it in two different parts.
-PHP is called a scripting language that allows “web developers to create sophisticated business logic that can interact with a database, conduct complex data operations, and provide information back to the browser.”
+PHP is a scripting language that allows “web developers to create sophisticated business logic that can interact with a database, conduct complex data operations, and provide information back to the browser.”

 Here Comes the Website Builder